 Hack Inspectors use their knowledge and expertise to check for a range of vehicle safety issues.
-The specific items inspected are not currently documented.11 Taxis often fail for bald tires, broken headlights, or poor body repair work.12 The number of failures is not known, as the Hack Office currently does not maintain digitized records.13 Rideshare companies are not subject to the City vehicle inspections.
+The specific items inspected are not currently documented.
+Taxis often fail for bald tires, broken headlights, or poor body repair work.
+The number of failures is not known, as the Hack Office currently does not maintain digitized records.
+Rideshare companies are not subject to the City vehicle inspections.

 These City inspections are separate from, and in addition to, the annual safety inspection mandated by the Commonwealth of Virginia, which is required of both taxis and rideshare companies.
-Virginia's vehicle safety inspections include checks of brakes, lights, safety belts, tires, and other issues.14 Although separate, there is overlap between the safety component of Alexandria and Virginia vehicle inspections.
+Virginia's vehicle safety inspections include checks of brakes, lights, safety belts,

-10Alexandria City Code 9-12-74 and 9-12-76.
+&lt;sup>10Alexandria City Code 9-12-74 and 9-12-76.

-11 David Robinson, Hack Inspector, APD.
+&lt;sup>11 David Robinson, Hack Inspector, APD.
 Email, 02/06/2019.